 This upper division seminar course examines the major theories of personality.
 Students read and discuss articles from scholarly journals, as well as selected original works from prominent personality theorists.
 Topics include psychoanalysis, behaviorism, humanism, and trait theories, in addition to disorders of personality.
-Offered alternate spring semesters.
 Periodically offered as an honors course.
 Offered variably.
 Three credits.